Things to do in Pinetop

 Biking

 Exploring the White Mountains by mountain or road bike offers unique and memorable experiences.
 Mountain bikers heading into the National Forest can stop at the Lakeside Ranger District to pick up a copy of the White Mountain Trail System Guide, which rates trails based on length, change in elevation and type of terrain.
 Once the snows have gone from the slopes at Sunrise Resort, you can go downhill mountain biking.
-No need to ride uphill: there are bike carriers on the lifts, with passes at around $15.
-For more information, visit www.sunriseskipark.com.
+No need to ride uphill: there are bike carriers on the lifts.
+For more information, visit https://www.sunrise.ski/summer/downhill-mountain-biking/.

 Skiing